dsjoebui/Graphical-Search-Method/README.md

 ### About

+Lung cancer scientific publications are organized and condensed into a single plot that can be filtered, selected and saved.
+The filter has the criteria of similarity search with keywords and other articles, date, type of publication and the number of times a paper is cited.
+All publications were lung cancer-related and web scraped from Pubmed.

+### Problem and Goal

+Researchers and students performing literature reviews must spend a great deal of time filtering and selecting through lists and lists of thousands of research papers from various journal websites.
+Another problem apart from time-constraints is efficiently finding papers that are impactful and reproducible.
+This is important because a scientist must be aware of how an experiment is conducted, where the data is coming from, and whether the data is usable or not.
+Apart from qualitatively understanding experimental procedures, the number of times a paper is cited is an one important metric used by the scientific community uses to measure the impact of a paper.
+This metric is poorly utilized to search for publications especially with the constraints of a list view typically used in journal websites.

-This interactive graph is used as a way to filter and select scientific publications.
-This project was inspired by the time consuming task of literature review.
-This is propogated through the current search method of a list view when searching for papers on journal websites, which can be daunting when going through thousands of papers.
-To present the data in a condensed, organized manner, the graph was set up to sort papers by the number of times a paper is cited and by the relevance to keywords or articles chosen by the user.
-The goal is to ultimately provide researchers with a way to more efficiently screen papers and possibly provide an insight on the metadata of a particular scientific field.
+The goal of this project is to ultimately provide researchers with a tool to more efficiently screen papers and possibly provide an insight on the metadata of a particular scientific field.
 As a disclaimer, this project is intended only as an academic capstone-project and not for any commercial use.

 ### Project Overview

-The process of creating this project involved webscraping journal articles from Pubmed using the search term, 'lung cancer', with the python script, `pubmedscrape.py`.
-Next, the data was cleaned for suitable use for NLP and data visualization using the jupyter notebook, `Data cleaning for Plotly Dash.ipynb`.
+1. Webscraped journal articles from Pubmed using the search term, 'lung cancer', with the python script, `pubmedscrape.py`.
+2. Cleaned data for suitable use for NLP and data visualization using the jupyter notebook, `Data cleaning for Plotly Dash.ipynb`.
 Here, the final cleaned dataset (`plotlydash.csv`) was created as well as sentence embeddings (`sentence_embeddings.npy`) for each journal article with SBERT to be computed with cosine similarity to determine similarity between articles and keywords.
-Finally, Plotly Dash was used as a python framework to create an interactive web application for the grpahical search method for lung cancer journal articles and is ran under the Python file: `plotlydash.py`.
+3. Created a Plotly Dash application for the grpahical search method for lung cancer journal articles and is ran under the Python file: `plotlydash.py`.

 ### Locally Run the Application